 16. Security is Paramount

-As any system that requires personal information, Data security is a concern of every customer.
+As with any system that requires personal information, Data security is a concern of every customer.
 The breach of the cardholder can affect the whole company.
 The customer will lose trust, and this will lead to a decrease in customer lifetime.

 All customer data should be kept safe.
 Your data infrastructure should be of the latest upgrades to avoid any mishap.
 For example, if your startup takes Card payment, then you should be using a PCI-complaint payment gateway to avoid a mishap.